 I majored in Physics and Classical Philology at Universidad de Costa Rica in 2016 and 2017, respectively.

-Let’s chat about Astrophysics, Tolkien, fútbol and more!
+Let’s chat about Astrophysics, Tolkien, history, books, fútbol and more!